5 Steps to Becoming a CPA in Florida

 - Pursue Continuing Education in Florida

 a.
 Request information from Florida’s universities offering programs in accounting.
-CPA credentials in Florida require a bachelor’s degree with a total of 150 semester/200 quarter hours of college education.
+CPA credentials in Florida require a bachelor’s or higher degree with a total of 150 semester/200 quarter hours of college credit.

 - Middle States Commission on Higher Education